uiuctml/learnspn/README.md

 ./setup.bash
 ```

 Please refer to the content of `scripts/learnspn/setup.bash` and ensure that all relevant parameters are properly set.
 Additionally, the custom dataset symlinks under `data` should be updated to point to the correct location of the target datasets.
-The generated SPN are stored under `output/learnspn`.
+The generated SPN is stored under `output/learnspn`.

 ## Original README